All Episodes

 They just keep shooting themselves in the foot.

-So you uh you're good.
+Well, you're good.

-You are more than welcome, but you've uh you you've you've uh actually caught an angle that I missed.
+But you've actually caught an angle that I missed.

 Oh, man.

-You're absolutely right about are you a subscriber to my website?
+Are you a subscriber to my website?

-So you'll have the complete set of all four and a Jihad Java coffee mug.
+So you'll have the complete set of all four and a jihad Java coffee mug.

 Oh, man, you're awesome, dude.

-Because that's that's a good point.
+Because that's a good point.

-Uh they do therapy, indictments.
+They do therapy, indictments.

-Ellen Tosher proving Carl Rove right.
+Ellen Tosher proving Karl Rove right.

-Uh I've used this analogy before.
+I've used this analogy before.

-I think the best sports team mascot there ever was, and I don't mean to insult Philly fanatic.
+You know, like these sports team mascots, I think the best sports team mascot there ever was.

-And I often thought what what made him the best of all these, because he knew in that costume exactly how people saw him.
+And I often thought what made him the best of all these, because he knew in that costume exactly how people saw him.

-Uh and and I think the liberals have lost the ability to understand how they are perceived.
+And I think the liberals have lost the ability to understand how they are perceived.

 And he did so today.

-And his column at USA Today says what Iraq needs is a Walter Cronkite.
+And his column at USA Today says what Iraq needs is a Walter Cronkite, a strong, trusted, non-political voice.

 We all knew it when he was reporting, but he was the most trusted man in America.